apache/drill/_docs/connect-a-data-source/plugins/110-s3-storage-plugin.md

 		"fs.s3a.secret.key": "<key>",
 		"fs.s3a.endpoint": "s3.us-west-1.amazonaws.com"
 	},
-	"workspaces": {
+	"workspaces": {...
-		"root": {
-			"location": "/user/robot/drill",
-			"writable": true,
-			"defaultInputFormat": null
 		},
-		"tmp": {
-			"location": "/tmp",
-			"writable": true,
-			"defaultInputFormat": null
-		}
-	},
-	"formats": {
-		"psv": {
-			"type": "text",
-			"extensions": [
-				"tbl"
-			],
-			"delimiter": "|"
-		},
-		"csv": {
-			"type": "text",
-			"extensions": [
-				"csv"
-			],
-			"delimiter": ","
-		    }
-	    }
-    }

-4-Click **Update** to save the configuration.
-5-Navigate back to the **Storage** page.
-6-On the **Storage** page, click **Enable** next to the S3 option.

-Drill should now be able to use the HDFS s3a library to access data in S3.
+Drill can now use the HDFS s3a library to access data in S3.

 ## Quering Parquet Format Files On S3